-- 1. Access the call settings, as follows: - From the XT Series web interface, select Basic Settings > Call-Answer Mode > General. - From the endpoint's main menu, select Configure > Calling.
+- 1. Access the call settings, as follows: - From the XT Series web interface, select Basic Settings > Call-Answer Mode > General.

+From the endpoint's main menu, select Configure > Calling.

-Figure 71: Calling preferences
+Figure 53: Calling preferences

 - 2. Select the required option from the Automatic answer list: - Yes always: Enables automatic answer to an incoming call.
-The system will not prompt you to accept a call if the display shows the Home page. - If your computer is connected and your computer screen is displayed on the monitor, the system does not automatically answer calls.
-If you select this option, the system only answers calls automatically if you are browsing in the endpoint menus, or if your Scopia XT Executive is set to be a room system and is not connected to a computer. - Never: Disables automatic answer to an incoming call.
+The system will not prompt you to accept a call if the display shows the Home page. - Never: Disables automatic answer to an incoming call.
 The system will always prompt you to accept a call. - Yes if not in a call (available only for XT Series with a built-in MCU): Enables automatic answer only if the system is not in a call.
 If the system is in a call, it displays a notification about another incoming call, allowing you to accept it.
-When you are already in a call and accept an incoming call, the built-in MCU is activated, adding the caller to a videoconference.

-- (Optional) Enter the number of rings in the Answer after (Rings) list to specify after how many rings the system accepts a call.
+When you are already in a call and accept an incoming call, the built-in MCU is activated, adding the caller to a videoconference. - 3.
+(Optional) Enter the number of rings in the Answer after (Rings) list to specify after how many rings the system accepts a call.
 This option is relevant only if automatic answering is enabled. - 4.
 From the web interface only, select Save.